 All animals arriving at Ventura County Animal Services are scanned for a microchip implant.
 If your pet’s microchip is registered with your current contact information, we will make every attempt to contact you.
 Click here to register your pet’s microchip and ensure the contact information is up-to-date.
-Animals who arrive with any form of ID are placed on a 10-day stray hold.
-Animals who enter our shelter who do not have ID, are placed on a 5-day stray hold.
-After a stray hold is over the animal may be made available for adoption.
+Animals who arrive with any form of ID are placed on a 7-day stray hold.
+Animals who enter our shelter without ID are placed on a 5-day stray hold.
+After a stray hold has ended, the animal may be made available for adoption.

 IF YOU LOST A PET